 - Expand your knowledge of data analysis tools like SPSS.

-Explore one of the many UW certificates or courses in data analytics.
+Explore one of the many UW certificates or courses in data analytics, including the Foundations of Data Analysis.

 How do you showcase data literacy skills as a job seeker?